-Ongoing challenges in transportation management make it difficult to apply improvements in your supply chain – especially when your visibility is limited or encumbered.
+Ongoing challenges in transportation management make it difficult to apply improvements in your supply chain – especially when your visibility is limited.

-And it helps to have a few tips to keep in mind when working to identify and overcome transportation management challenges and promote digital control towers as part of the TMS buyer’s journey.
+And it helps to have a few tips to keep in mind when working to identify and overcome transportation management challenges and promote control tower visibility as part of the TMS buyer’s journey.

 1. Start With Benchmarking of Operations

 Capturing accurate real-time data can be a great way to establish benchmarks for facility operations.
 One of the primary goals of any transportation management system is to measure the health of the business and the success of the network.
 Starting with focused benchmarks can make it easier for TMS teams to monitor progress, profits, losses, and overall performance.
 It’s also critical to start with a baseline of where your organization is today.